EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //stack,
-    //stack,"Repeat the contents of the selection"
+    Description,"Repeat the contents of the selection"
     Permissions,"worldedit.region.stack"
     Usage,"//stack [-as] [count] [direction]"
        [count],"# of copies to stack"